hanzlahabib/github-workflow-demo/STANDUP_WORKFLOW.md

 ### Before Standup (5 minutes)
 1. **Team members update their items**:
-   - Move completed items to "Done"
+   - Move completed items to "👀 In Review" or "✅ Done"
-   - Update progress on "In Progress" items
+   - Update progress on "🏃 In Progress" items
-   - Add any new blockers as comments
+   - Move any blocked items to "🚫 Blocked" with blocker details
+   - Pull new items from "📝 Todo" if capacity allows

 2. **Scrum Master reviews board**:
-   - Check for overdue items
+   - Check for items stuck in "🚫 Blocked" status
+   - Review "👀 In Review" items for review assignments
-   - Identify potential blockers
+   - Identify sprint progress vs goals
-   - Prepare discussion points
+   - Prepare discussion points for blockers

 ### During Standup (15 minutes)